Daem0n-th/url-shortner/README.md

+# URL Shortner
+## About
+A Simple , DB-less URL Shortner application written in Haskell using yesod.
+Uses local file system as the data store for storing links.

 > *Note: This project was generated from the `yesod-minimal` scaffolding, and does not support features like `yesod devel`.
 If you want these features, use the `yesod-simple` stack template.*

 ## Haskell Setup